Skip to content

 That feeling of constant, nagging pressure in your head often originates in your upper neck.
 This area, the upper cervical spine, contains critical blood vessels that supply your brain.
 If the top bones in your neck are even slightly out of place—a misalignment—they can put pressure on these vessels.
 This disrupts circulation by slowing blood flow to the brain or causing it to pool inside your skull, creating that uncomfortable, persistent pressure.
 By identifying and correcting these specific misalignments, we can relieve the compression and help restore normal blood flow.

-Our gentle approach: Quantum Spinal Mechanics (QSM3)
+Our Gentle Technique: Quantum Spinal Mechanics (QSM3)

 When you think of chiropractic care, you might picture forceful twisting or popping.
 That’s not how we work.
 We use a highly advanced and gentle technique called Quantum Spinal Mechanics (QSM3).
 This method focuses on restoring your body’s balance with incredible precision and without any jarring movements.
 Using specific, light touches, we correct spinal misalignments that put pressure on your nerves and disrupt your body’s function.
 This approach allows us to make significant structural changes that improve your spinal health and provide lasting relief from head pressure, all while keeping you comfortable.